bbolli/plagg/README.md

 The default value is "yes".
 If "yes", the entry body is run through `tidy`, an external tool that cleans up HTML.
 Tidy must be installed in `/usr/bin`.

-#### 3.5.6 Forcing to use the entry summary
+#### 3.5.6 Choosing the entry body

 This is a new attribute of `<outline>`.

+**`body`="none"**
 **`body`="summary"**

-The default value is the empty string.
+The default value is the empty string which will use the full article.
+If "empty", the entry's body will be empty.
 If "summary", and the feed contains both the full article and a summary, use the summary instead of the full article.

 #### 3.5.7 Adjusting the HTML header level